-Cross-Site Scripting (XSS) is one of the most well known web application vulnerabilities.
-It even has a dedicated chapter in the OWASP Top 10 project and it is a highly chased vulnerability in bug bounty programs.
+Cross-Site Scripting (XSS) is one of the most well-known web application vulnerabilities.
+It even has a dedicated chapter in the OWASP Top 10 project and it is a highly chased after vulnerability in bug bounty programs.

 The scanner works in two steps:

-Test for XSS: For each page discovered in the previous step, the scanner will try to detect if the parameters are vulnerable to Cross-Site Scripting and report them in the results page.
+- Test for XSS: For each page discovered in the previous step, the scanner will try to detect if the parameters are vulnerable to Cross-Site Scripting and report them on the results page.